joemoose/dungeoneers.d20/docs/4 Appendix.md

 - core rules reference
 - starting gear for standard fantasy archetypes
-- alternate tactical initiative rules
+- tactical initiative
-- alternate character advancement rule
+- alternate character advancement
 - optional weapons: dragonpowder gonnes
 - sword and sorcery genre rules

 ## 1. Rules Reference

+---

 ### Best practices

-- Ask lots of questions.
+- **Ask lots of questions**.
+Gather information.
+Talk to NPCs.
 Make notes.
 Draw maps.
-- Work together.
-Devise schemes.
-Recruit allies.
-- Dice are dangerous.
-Clever plans don’t need to roll.
-- Play to win.
-Delight in losing.
-- Fight dirty.
-Run.
-Die.
-Roll a new adventurer.
+- **Dice are dangerous**.
+Solve problems with planning and ingenuity, not dice rolls.
+Think laterally.
+- **Work together**.
+Don’t split the party.
+Try new things.
+You aren’t limited by your character sheet.
+- **Foes are deadly**.
+Combat is not a sport.
+Fight dirty.
+Sometimes you need to run away.
+- **Play to win, savor loss**.
+You will leave your mark on the world.

 ### Attribute Checks